13 Surprising Things That Can Decrease Your Milk Supply

 Using frozen cabbage leaves has been said to help with breast engorgement.
 In fact, many women use this method to help get some much-needed relief!

-But doing it too much could possibly decrease your milk supply.
+But doing it too much could cause your body to not make much milk.

 So be sure to not overdo it!